 A steady decline in publicly traded companies combined with investors' need for higher returns is one of the biggest factors fueling the popularity of alternative assets.

-Why Is It Important to Diversify Your Portfolio?
+Why Is Diversification Important in an Investment Portfolio?

 Think your 401(k) is diversified?
 Think again.
 Today, we'll discuss the importance of portfolio diversification and how it spreads risk.